go-outside-labs/story-protocol-takehome/literature_review/README.md

 #### Part VII: Running a Very Simple PIR Setup Without Encryption

-We are ready to see how PIR works, without encryption yet.
+We are ready to see how PIR works (without encryption yet).

-We define our server’s database by a square vector of size `m x m`, with each entry modulo `p`.
+We define our server's database by a square vector of size `m x m`, with each entry modulo `p`.
 Then, we query a value at a specific row `r` and col `c` in plaintext, by creating a query vector of size `m x 1` that is filled with `0`, except for the desired column index `c`.

-We then show that computing the dot product of the database vector to the query vector will give a result vector with all rows in the column index `c`, where you can retrieve the row `r`.
+We then show that computing the dot product of the database vector to the query vector will give a result vector with all rows in the column index `c`, from which you can retrieve row `r`.

 <br>